RIKEN-RCCS/lens3/doc/setting.md

 ## Setup sudoers for Mux

 Lens3 runs MinIO as a usual user process, and thus, it uses sudo to start MinIO.
-The setting in the provided file is that only the user "lens3" is able to run "/home/lens3/bin/minio".
+The provided example setting is that the user "lens3" is only allowed to run "/home/lens3/bin/minio".

 * Copy a sudoers entry in /etc/sudoers.d
   * Modify it if necessary